AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 #### Intro

 Every line of code that pushes a product forward is also liability and must be tested and maintained.
-Using ReactNative to reuse code is a seductive proposition.
-Some large established teams have reported code reuse of 70-90% between web and mobile apps.
-I've been looking at the realities of using ReactNative for my company which has only 4 frontend developers.
+Using [React Native](https://facebook.github.io/react-native/) to reuse code for different platforms is a seductive proposition, infact some large established teams have reported code reuse of 70%-90% .
+I've been looking at the realities of using React Native for my company, which has four frontend developers.

 #### Background

 My engineering team's priority is to build our web offering fast.
-But if we can get an iOS/android app relatively cheap using React Native we would consider it.
-Currently we have:
+But if we can get an iOS/Android app relatively cheap- we would seriously consider it.
+Currently our web app is under development:

-* 2 months of coding on our web app (~12k LOC)
+* 2 months of coding (~12k LOC)
-* 4 frontend devs
 * ~80% test coverage
+* limited mobile designs

-The react web project currently:
+The web app uses the following technologies:

 * react-router
 * redux